MIDSUMMER BLUEGRASS FESTIVAL INFO

 He offers this message: The signature of the Midsummer Bluegrass Music Festival are the sessions like this one with Jimmy Martin within the pine-paneled walls of the 1930's vintage Cozy Cove.
-If I speak of listening to Ralph Stanley & The Clinch Mountain Boys (July 31, 1999) crooning "Rank Stranger" a cappella as a peak experience, I might be trivializing Larry Sparks & The Lonesome Ramblers (July 27, 2003) singing the John Deere Tractor tune, or last year's rendition of Estrellita by fiddle virtuoso Bobby Hicks (July 25, 2015) inside the Cozy Cove.
-This year troubadour Allen Mills of Lost & Found brought thought and a smile about passages in life inside the Cozy Cove (August 5, 2016), the musical brilliance of the moment was obvious.
+If I speak of listening to Ralph Stanley & The Clinch Mountain Boys (July 31, 1999) crooning "Rank Stranger" a cappella as a peak experience, I might be trivializing Larry Sparks & The Lonesome Ramblers (July 27, 2003) singing the John Deere Tractor tune.
+When Fiddle virtuoso Bobby Hicks' rendition of Estrellita reverberated the Cozy Cove walls (July 25, 2015) and the existential theme behind the Rabbit Song by troubadour Allen Mills of Lost & Found brought thought and a smile about passages in life inside the Cozy Cove (August 5, 2016), the musical brilliance of the moment was obvious.
 One ultimate question to be answered as this year's Cozy Cove sessions unfold is: Which Dale Ann Bradley song will resonate with you the most?

 The Cozy Cove sessions have time and again provided pleasing inspirations for generating a second 25 years of Bluegrass Shows here in Manitowish Waters.
 But then the paradox is that I believe Bluegrass Music can best be understood under the natural conditions of the open sky.
 I look forward to sharing those moments with you also.

 Jerry lists several ambitions for the next 25 years: